kevinwong2013/COMS4111_part3/project_part3/README.txt

 - Also we can define the time horizon to be within the previous x days or x races.
 - We also added a custom form where user can input SQL command directly for more complex interactions.

-Briefly describe two of the web pages that require the most interesting database operations in terms of what the pages are used for, how the page is related to the database operations (e.g., inputs on the page are used in such and such way to produce database operations that do such and such), and why you think they are interesting.
+Briefly describe the web page that require the most interesting database operations in terms of what the pages are used for.
 - The page integrates two possible DB interactions one via predetermined blanks and another direct SQL entry.
 - The most interesting two parts will be the predetermined blanks, it output the rate of winning for each entities (horse, jockey, trainer).
 - This operation utilize many subqueries and temporary tables to perform the data slicing and statistics.